Understanding Sleep Apnea: Top Effective Habits for Sound Sleep

 Incorporating healthy sleep habits into your daily routine can significantly improve sleep quality and alleviate sleep apnea symptoms.
 By establishing a consistent sleep schedule, creating a relaxing bedtime routine, maintaining a comfortable sleep environment, avoiding stimulants close to bedtime, focusing on exercise and weight management, and finding the right sleep position, you can take a proactive approach to better manage your sleep apnea and enjoy a more restorative night's sleep.

-Our TMJ specialists in Suffolk are here to help you improve your quality of life through better sleep.
+Our TMJ doctors in Suffolk are here to help you improve your quality of life through better sleep.
 Get in touch with us today for a consultation!

 Phone: (757) 895-7244